Gil-Katzir/Portfolio/README.md

 ### 1. Hotel Simulation Project - Python
 - **Description:** A simulation system for managing hotel operations using Python.
 - **Details:** This project includes a PDF file with a link to the Colab environment where the simulation can be run.
-- **Contents:** Python files implementing room management, check-in, and check-out functionalities.

 ---

-### 2. Product & Supplier Metrics Analysis - SQL + Power BI
+### 2. Product & Supplier Metrics Analysis - SQL + Power BI (International Flower Delivery Site)
-- **Description:** Data analysis project focused on product and supplier metrics using SQL.
+- **Description:** Data analysis project focused on product and supplier metrics for an international flower delivery website.
 - **Details:** Power BI dashboards are included to visualize key metrics.
   The project is still in progress and will later include additional visualizations using Tableau.
-- **Contents:** SQL queries with advanced analytics, Power BI reports.
+- **Contents:** SQL queries with advanced analytics, Power BI reports that present data from various countries and suppliers worldwide.

 ---